supabase/auth/README.md

 `TRACING_EXPORTER` - `string`

-The selected exporter, must be one of: `datadog`, `prometheus`, `otlpgrpc` (Open Telemetry GRPC Collector)
+The selected exporter, must be one of: `datadog`, `prometheus`, `otlpgrpc` (Open Telemetry GRPC Collector), `otlphttp` (Open Telemetry HTTP Collector)

 `TRACING_HOST` - `bool`

 The tracing destination.
+If using `prometheus` this is used as the listening host.

 `TRACING_PORT` - `bool`

 The port for the tracing host.
+If using `prometheus` this is used as the listening port.

 `TRACING_TAGS` - `string`